SmarterApp/RDW_Documentation/docs/Monitoring.md

 #### System Use By Date

 Management may find it useful to report on system use by date, showing the increasing adoption over time.
-This is done in the data warehouse database where all data enters the system.
+This is done in the `warehouse` database where all data enters the system.
 First, create some date sequence views using the beginning of the overall testing window, `2017-09-07`, as the start:

 ```sql
 CREATE VIEW digits AS SELECT 0 AS digit UNION ALL SELECT 1 UNION ALL SELECT 2 UNION ALL SELECT 3 UNION ALL SELECT 4 UNION ALL SELECT 5 UNION ALL SELECT 6 UNION ALL SELECT 7 UNION ALL SELECT 8 UNION ALL SELECT 9;